 Fitness & Functional Movement

 We offer varying levels of fitness options at all locations!
 Between classes devoted to seniors (SilverSneakers) or Group/Personal Training, each location boasts options!
-Check with the location closest to you for availability or find the fitness schedules here.
+Check with the location closest to you for availability.

 What is Functional Movement?

 Functional movements are actions that take place in multi-planes of motion with the use of multiple joints.
 These movements require the firing of multiple muscle groups in various positions, ranges of motion, and varying intensity to achieve a common goal.
 We do things and don’t think about how we do them, like lift a laundry basket.
 Then there are situations that we think about every step to accomplish the best result, like hit a baseball.
 For instance, in order to swing a golf club, you have to tighten your right hip, rotate your shoulders over your hips, raise your arms across your body while maintaining your head still, allowing rotation through the spine along one axis.
 Pause, and reverse that entire process in a near mirror image back to the same point at which you started.
 Do you think about every step?
 Probably not.
 Another example of functional movement is a simple, everyday activity like bending down and picking up something.
 You’d reach and then lift by rotating through your core to put it down.

 Functional training or functional coaching is something we do after an injury or in preparation for an activity that could potentially put you at risk of injury if not done “functionally”.
 We help to break them down into more basic components, in order to achieve your “functional goal” and move without injury.

 Functional training develops a healthy and well-developed body.
 It promotes kinesthetic awareness and body control, balanced musculature, and a stronger core.
 Most importantly, lessens the chance of injury and pain!
 Research has shown incredible gains for patients in strength, balance, and overall decreased joint pain with functional training.